threefoldtech/0-db/README.md

 **all the time** and only this in-memory index is reached to fetch a key, index files are never read again except during startup.

+When a key-delete is requested, the key is kept in memory and is flagged as deleted.
+A new entry is added to the index file, with the according flags.
+When the server restart, the latest state of the entry is used.

 # Index
 The current index in memory is a really bad and poor implementation, to be improved.